 The firm wasn't bad.
 They were doing what production firms do.
 The problem was that they were optimizing for their idea of a real estate Realtor video, and I was a specific Realtor with a specific brand.
 The off-brand edits piled up.
 The Slack messages multiplied.
 I was paying $6,000 a month and still doing four hours of "creative direction" per week.

-And distribution — getting the longform mother-shipped out to YouTube, Facebook, Instagram, LinkedIn, TikTok in the right formats, on schedule — was a separate job entirely.
+And distribution — getting the longform distributed out to YouTube, Facebook, Instagram, LinkedIn, TikTok in the right formats, on schedule — was a separate job entirely.
 They didn't cover it.
 Nobody covered it well.

 I had paid to remove a problem and ended up with a different one.